Palantir555/palantir555.github.io/_posts/2016-04-08-reversing-huawei-router-1-find-uart.md

 ```

 'Command line interface'??
 We've found our way into the system!
 When we press `4`
+we get a command line interface to interact with the device's bootloader.

+Furthermore, if we let the device start as the default `3`, wait for the Flash
-we get the message `Welcome to ATP Cli` and a login prompt.
-If the devs had
+checksum to be completed and press `enter`, we get the message `Welcome to ATP Cli`
+and a login prompt.
+If the devs had modified the password this step would be a
-modified the password this step would be a bit of an issue, but it's very common
+bit of an issue, but it's very common to find default credentials in embedded
-to find default credentials in embedded systems.
-After a few manual tries, the
+systems.
+After a few manual tries, the credentials `admin:admin` succeeded and I
-credentials `admin:admin` succeeded and I got access into the CLI:
+got access into the CLI:

 ```
 -------------------------------